Sustainsys/Saml2/docs/index.rst

 ===========================
 The Sustainsys.Saml2 library adds SAML2P support to ASP.NET web sites, allowing the web site to act as a SAML2 Service Provider (SP).
 The library was previously named Kentor.AuthServices.
-Sustainsys.Saml2 is open sourced and contributions are welcome, please see contributing guidelines for info on coding standards etc.
+Sustainsys.Saml2 is open sourced and contributions are welcome, please see :doc:`contributing guidelines <contributing>` for info on coding standards etc.

 Using Sustainsys.Saml2